LSSTDESC/tom_desc/README.md

 ```
 ## Local deployment environment variables

 Authentication is handled by environment variables.
-These are read in by
+These are consumed by
 `tom_desc/settings.py`.
-The variable that can be set are
+The `DB` variables are required for the database.
+The other variables are needed if you want to access streams.

 ```
+DB_PASS
+DB_HOST=localhost

 ANTARES_KEY
 ANTARES_SECRET